Bob Shoup: Personal life

 In 2001, Shoup moved from Thousand Oaks to Carlsbad, where he did coaching for the football team at Carlsbad High School.
 As of 2017, he resides in San Marcos, California.
 His wife, Helen, has worked for the financial aid office at California Lutheran University.
 His father, Donald, was a football coach at schools in Crete, Nebraska and later in Pasadena, California.
 He has also been a football coach at East Bakersfield High School.

-Shoup's son, Rick, played as a wide receiver at Cal Lutheran from 1976 to 1979 and was later a football assistant at Cal Lutheran and baseball assistant at Chaminade.
+Shoup's son, Rick, played as a wide receiver at Cal Lutheran from 1976 to 1979 and was later a football assistant at Cal Lutheran and a baseball assistant at Chaminade.
 From 1990 to 1992, Rick Shoup was an assistant at Thousand Oaks High School.
 In 1992, he was selected as a football coach for Santa Paula High School.
-After just one season at Santa Paula High, he resigned from his job.
+After just one season at Santa Paula High, he resigned.
 He led the high school to a 3–6 record and a third-place finish in the Frontier League in 1992.
 He is now an assistant football coach at Rancho Buena Vista High School.